-3.77 The settlements of Bishops Sutton, Boarhunt, Colden Common, Crawley, Denmead, Durley, Headbourne Worthy, Kings Worthy, Northington, Old Alresford, South Wonston, Waltham Chase, Wickham and Wonston have all been identified as having a net deficiency in open space, when considering all typologies.
-This is also the case for the following parts of Winchester City: Harestock, Oliver's Battery, St Barnabus Ward, St Luke's Ward, and St Paul's Ward.
+3.67 The parishes and wards of Bishops Sutton, Boarhunt, Denmead, Durley, Kingsworthy, Northington, Old Alresford, South Wonston, Southwick & Widley, Sparsholt, Wickham, Micheldever, New Alresford and Wonston have all been identified as having a net deficiency in open space, when considering all typologies.
+This is also the case for the following parts of Winchester City: St Barnabus Ward, St Luke Ward, St Paul Ward and St Bartholomew.

-3.78 Policy CP7 of the adopted Local Plan Part 1 supports the improvement and extension of open space and recreation facilities in the plan area.
-This policy also sets out a presumption against the loss of open space, sports and recreation facilities.

-3.79 An updated assessment of open space facilities has been completed and the new Local Plan presents an opportunity to help address any existing deficiencies in terms of access to open space in the plan area as new development occurs.
+- 3.68 Policy CP7 of the adopted Local Plan Part 1 supports the improvement and extension of open space and recreation facilities in the plan area.
+This policy also sets out a presumption against the loss of open space, sports and recreation facilities. - 3.69 An updated assessment of open space facilities has been completed and the new Local Plan presents an opportunity to help address any existing deficiencies in terms of access to open space in the plan area as new development occurs.
 This may be achieved by ensuring that large scale development delivers new high-quality open spaces where applicable.
 The new Local Plan should also continue an approach which helps to resist the loss of viable open spaces through development, unless alternative facilities would be provided or the community benefit of the development outweighs the harm of loss of that facility.

-3.80 There is a good walking/cycling/bridleway network within the District and South Downs National Park, including a number of important routes between Winchester City and the National Park such as the South Downs National Trail, as well as Pilgrims Trail and St Swithuns Way.
+3.70 There is a good walking/cycling/bridleway network within the District and South Downs National Park, including a number of important routes between Winchester City and the National Park such as the South Downs National Trail, as well as Pilgrims Trail and St Swithuns Way.
 However, walkers have to cross the M3, which presents a barrier to accessing these routes from the City.

-3.81 Policies CP13 and CP15 of the adopted Local Plan Part 1 seek to ensure that the public realm is designed to be safe and accessible and includes walking and cycling routes.
-New development should be integrated well with the green network/grid, including rights of way.

-3.82 The new Local Plan presents an opportunity to consider the multifunctionality of green infrastructure network in way that ensures connectivity between the walking, cycling and bridleway network as well as the safety and attractiveness of these routes for users.
+- 3.71 Policies CP13 and CP15 of the adopted Local Plan Part 1 seek to ensure that the public realm is designed to be safe and accessible and includes walking and cycling routes.
+New development should be integrated well with the green network/grid, including Public Rights of Way. - 3.72 The new Local Plan presents an opportunity to consider the multifunctionality of green infrastructure network in way that ensures connectivity between the walking, cycling and bridleway network as well as the safety and attractiveness of these routes for users.
 Routes should continue to be linked to the wider green infrastructure network as development occurs in the plan area.
 Where development is set out in the plan to occur in proximity to the M3, there may be opportunities to address the issue of connectivity for rights of way across this route.